attila-czabany/couch-code-evening/Readme.md

 Register user
 -------------

 For user registration, we need a crud.
 The crud works if we extend `CouchDbRepositorySupport<Class>` abstract class (`UserRepository` should be used as a base).
-We should include in the constructor the calling of the `initStandardDesignDocument()` function as well (this will come in handy later, explanation will come).

 The spring context is available in the CONTEXT variable.
 You can reference the repository bean by: